 Do you accept insurance?

-60 minute consultation: $200 (not covered by insurance)
+60 minute Virtual Consultation for Feeding/Speech: $150 (not covered by insurance)

-60 minute session: $175
+60 minute follow-up (Language, Feeding, Lactation) session: $150

 I think my baby/child has a tongue tie (and/or lip tie).
 When should I see you?

 It is best practice to receive a full functional oral motor examination prior to frenectomies.
 We are able to evaluate movement patterns, observe tension in the body, educate you on the process, and provide oral motor activities to support skill development.
 Outcomes from the procedure depend on the child’s whole-body readiness and caregiver confidence on how to change movement once range of motion improves.
 Jessica will discuss findings, readiness, concerns, and progress with your frenectomy provider as they are able to be reached.
+We can also provide referrals to other professionals (occupational or physical therapists, craniosacral therapists) who could improve your baby’s outcomes.

 I have concerns with how my child uses, understands, and/or says words.
 Can you help?

 Yes!
 We can evaluate receptive and expressive language skills, play skills, and articulation skills.
 We are knowledgable in analytical and natural language acquisition (gestalt language processing) and can support you in expanding your child’s individual language skills.
+At this time, we work with children from 0-3 years of age.
+If your child is older, I would be happy to refer you to other SLPs in the area.

 I’m not sure WHAT my child needs, but they’re struggling with meeting developmental milestones.